JIWONGOH/jiwongoh.github.io/README.md

 The Cisco GSS, which was used for traffic distribution, reached end-of-life and its functionality was successfully migrated to AWS Route 53.

-### 2023/04_Build the VDI web portal to support S Company remote work infrastructure
+### 2023/04_Deploy the VDI web portal to support S Company remote work infrastructure

-Build a portal accessible worldwide useing CDN and AWS multi-region deployment.
+Deploy a portal accessible worldwide useing CDN and AWS multi-region deployment.
 Using AWS Route 53 geoproximity routing.(GSLB)

 # Certifications